-I also treat General Conditions, not limited to the skin:
+I also treat General Conditions naturally, not limited to the skin:

 Auto-immune diseases People quietly develop allergy to various foods, organisms, chemicals, inhalants, until the reactivity spills over to an attack on their own tissues, hence the name auto-immune.
 A few auto immune skin disorders are lupus, scleroderma, vitiligo, and alopecia areata.
-Arthritis, and fibromyalgia may also be auto-immune.
+Arthritis, and fibromyalgia may also be related to auto-immune disease.
+Alternative medicine has the capacity to treat auto-immune disease in ways conventional medicine can't.

 Chronic fatigue, and more vague varieties of loss of energy seem to be becoming more common.
-I work with many of the underlying issues, including hypoglycemia, food allergy, Candida, Lyme disease, chemical and food sensitivity, environmental sensitivity, and metabolic imbalance, to correct the cause of the problem.
+I work with many of the underlying issues, including hypoglycemia, food allergy, Candida, Lyme disease, chemical and food sensitivity, environmental sensitivity, and metabolic imbalance, to correct the cause of the problem naturally.

 Alopecia areata Patches of hair loss, sometimes associated with stress, have an underlying autoimmune cause.
 Finding what has thrown the body into a reaction against itself is the key I use to unlock the condition.